WannHakimi/BigBang-CS/README.md

 3. Open a terminal or command prompt and navigate to the project directory .

+    - In the Command Prompt, type
+    ``` cd C:\Users\admin\BigBang-CS```
+     and press Enter.
+This command will change the current directory to the BigBang-CS directory.

 4. Run the following command:

 ```bash